How to Plan the Micro Wedding of Your Dreams

 With a smaller guest list, you’re no longer limited to traditional wedding venues.
 You don’t need space to seat 100.
 Instead, you can explore smaller or more unusual locations for your wedding.

-Don’t be afraid to get creative with your choice of wedding venue.
-Ask your favorite restaurant if they’re open to hosting your reception, or see if an officiant can witness your “I do’s” in front of your favorite museum exhibition.
+Don’t be afraid to get creative with your choice of micro wedding venue.
+Ask your favorite restaurant if they’re open to hosting your reception, or see if an officiant can witness your “I dos” in front of your favorite museum exhibition.

-These alternative wedding locations also come with another bonus — they’re often more affordable than hiring a dedicated wedding venue.
-This gives you more room in your wedding budget to dedicate to other areas like theming or wedding party games.
+These alternative wedding locations also come with another bonus.
+They’re often more affordable than hiring a dedicated wedding venue.
+This gives you more room in your wedding budget to dedicate to other areas.

 Another favorite location for micro weddings is someone’s backyard.
 This is perfect if you only have a handful of guests and want to create a truly relaxed atmosphere.
 Decorate your backyard wedding with string lights and communal seating, then host a cozy reception with your loved ones.
 Destination weddings also make for great micro experiences that are no less special than big-sized bashes.

-We love micro weddings for their creativity, versatility, and ability to feel uniquely personal to the couple.
-Here are some top tips to help you create the perfect atmosphere at your micro wedding.
+We love these smaller weddings for their creativity, versatility, and ability to feel uniquely personal to the couple.
+Here are some top planning tips to help you create the perfect atmosphere at your micro wedding.

 Spend More on What Matters Most to You